TylersApps/Rainy_Bot/README.md

 ### Planned
 - `/menu <type>` sends the specified menu type to the channel where the command was sent.
 - `/urban <word>` defines the word with Urban Dictionary
+- `/notion` to interface with notion through Discord

 ## Built With